-The exterior and gardens of Chenonceau are just as beautiful as the interior, with verdant flower and vegetable gardens, and an ancient hedge maze to get lost in.
+The exterior and gardens of Chenonceau are just as beautiful as the interior, with lush flower and vegetable gardens and an ancient hedge maze to get lost in.
 Kids will enjoy the children’s playground and the gourmet l’Orangerie Restaurant next door is a delicious treat.No visit to Paris is complete without a day trip to at least one castle and nothing is more delightful than Chenonceau

 HOW TO REACH – Chateau de Chenonceau can be easily reached from Paris in 2-3 hours by car or train.
-The train stops almost directly in front of the castle, so it makes for an easy day trip!
+The train stops almost directly in front of the castle, making for an easy day trip!

 OR Click here to book your full day tour to Loire Valley from Paris in advance.

 Having traveled across much of France, one of my favorite places I have so far visited has to be Rouen.
-This charming city is home to some of France’s quirkiest and most interesting buildings.
-And I’m not talking about the magnificent cathedral there which was built more than 800 years ago!
+This charming city is home to some of France’s quirkiest and most exciting buildings.
+And I’m not talking about the magnificent cathedral built more than 800 years ago!

-HOW TO REACH – It’s a great spot for a day trip from Paris as its located only about 135 km away.
-If you don’t have a car, then the best way to get to Rouen from Paris is by train.
+HOW TO REACH – It’s an excellent spot for a day trip from Paris as it’s only about 135 km away.
+If you don’t have a car, the train is the best way to get to Rouen from Paris.
 It only takes around 1 hour 45 minutes and allows you to avoid much of the unbearable traffic you experience when driving in and out of the capital.

 Or Book your Full day small Group tour to Rouen with skipping the line option.

 Amiens is a city in northern France, situated between Paris and London.
-The city is known for the largest cathedral in France, for the gorgeous gardens, the quaint inner city, and the real French flair.
-Discover the local flair, the history of this medieval city, the fascinating green side and its locals.
-Amiens is lively and has a lot to offer and is quite an insider tip for those travelers who seek the real soul of the region.
+The city is known for the largest cathedral in France, the gorgeous gardens, the inner quaint town, and the authentic French flair.
+Discover the local flair, the history of this medieval city, the fascinating green side, and its locals.
+Amiens is lively, has a lot to offer, and is quite an insider tip for travelers seeking the region’s real soul.

-HOW TO REACH – If you take the national highway from Paris, you would take about 1 1/2 to 2 hours.
+HOW TO REACH – Taking the national highway from Paris would take about 1& 1/2 to 2 hours.
 The journey takes only about 1 hour by train.
-I totally recommend the train ride because you get to see the landscape and it’s less hassle to get around.
+I totally recommend the train ride because you get to see the landscape, and it’s less hassle to get around.

-HOW TO REACH – So if you’re tired of the hustle and bustle in Paris, then just jump into a TGV at the Gare de l’Est in Paris, and 2 hours later you’ll arrive in Luxembourg City’s main train station!
+HOW TO REACH – So if you’re tired of the hustle and bustle in Paris, just jump into a TGV at the Gare de l’Est in Paris, and 2 hours later, you’ll arrive in Luxembourg City’s main train station!

-In Luxembourg, you can book your Hop-on Hop-Off tours to go around this wonderful city.
+You can book your Hop-on Hop-Off tours in Luxembourg to go around this beautiful city.

-Have you heard of chalky cliffs of Davor in the UK?
+Have you heard of the chalky cliffs of Davor in the UK?
 Ever wished to visit there?
-No problem, you can easily visit while in Paris.
-Etretat is a small coastal town in Normandy which has similar chalky cliffs and you can visit there as a day trip from Paris.
+No problem, you can easily see while in Paris.
+Etretat is a small coastal town in Normandy with similar chalky cliffs, and you can visit it there on a day trip from Paris.